Sonia Rosemary Keppel: Marriage and children

-The Couple divorced on 4 July 1947, just few months before Roland succeeded as the 3rd Baron Ashcombe.
+The couple divorced on 4 July 1947, just a few months before Roland succeeded as the 3rd Baron Ashcombe.
 Hence Sonia was never styled Baroness Ashcombe.
-During her marriage She was styled The Hon.
+During her marriage she was styled the Hon.
 Mrs. Cubitt.

 Career

-Sonia like her sister Violet was fond of writing.
+Sonia, like her sister Violet, was a writer.
 She wrote the books Three brothers at Havana, 1762 and The Sovereign Lady: A Life of Elizabeth Vassall, Third Lady Holland, with Her Family.

 She was appointed Officer, Order of the British Empire (O.B.E.) in 1959.

 Death

-Sonia died on 16 August 1986 aged 86, having long suffered from osteoporosis.
-Eight years later, in 1994 her only daughter Rosalind died from the same disease.
-She was survived by her daughter Rosalind, eldest Son Henry and four grandchildren.
-Her youngest son Jeremy predeceased her, dying tragically in 1958.
+Sonia died on 16 August 1986 aged 86, after a long period of chronic osteoporosis.
+She was survived by her daughter Rosalind, elder son Henry and four grandchildren.
+Her younger son Jeremy predeceased her, dying at age 30 in 1958.
+Eight years later, in 1994, her daughter Rosalind also died from osteoporosis.